 Also, we have created an internal grant budget worksheet that you may use to calculate budget items for your internal grant.
 You may submit this completed worksheet as part of your PDF application document if you choose (Internal Grant Budget Worksheet).

-|Federal grant submissions support||Active||Assist investigators with federal grant proposal preparations and submissions.|
+|Federal grant submissions support||Inactive||Assist investigators with federal grant proposal preparations and submissions.|

-|Travel or time for professional work||Active||Assist investigators who require special travel (e.g. Special archive, geographic location, data repository, etc.) or who needs to buy their time to complete a large professional project.|
+|Travel or time for professional work||Inactive||Assist investigators who require special travel (e.g. Special archive, geographic location, data repository, etc.) or who needs to buy their time to complete a large professional project.|

 |Research initiation grant||Inactive||Faculty research activities.|

 |Scholarly support grant||Inactive||Scholarly projects resulting in significant/prestigious product|

 |Dissertation grant program||Inactive||Dissertation research by Georgia State graduate students|

 |CDC/Georgia State Seed award program||Active||Seed funding for social and behavioral collaborative research between CDC and Georgia State investigators|

 |Cities grant||Inactive||Seed funding for collaborative research to better understand and better resolve complex challenges of cities|